Cells of the Immune System: Innate and Adaptive Defenders

-The immune system consists of many different organs, tissues, and cells scattered throughout the body but connected via blood vessels or lymphatic channels.
-These cells communicate with each other using protein signals (cytokines, complement, and immunoglobulins) and provide defense against foreign invaders (pathogenic microorganisms).
+The immune system is a collection of organs, tissues, and cells spread throughout the body and connected by blood vessels and lymphatic channels.
+Its cells communicate using protein signals such as cytokines, complement, and antibodies, and together they defend the body against pathogens.

 Some of these cells, such as B-cells and T-cells, require “training” or education before carrying out their effector functions.
 These cells are chief mediators of adaptive or acquired immunity.
 While other cells can carry out their functions without the need for training such immune cells are neutrophils, macrophages, natural killer (NK) cells.
 These cells are part of the innate immune system.